We encourage all Watertown area residents to be informed regarding the WUSD Operational Referendum that is on the ballot this Tuesday, April 7.

 Congratulations to these Endeavor Charter School students for being named to the Trimester 2 Honor Roll for the 2025-26 school year!

-about 14 hours ago, WUSD Communications
+15 days ago, WUSD Communications

 Endeavor Charter School Honor Roll